 Generally these lamps can be disposed of as regular household waste, however there are other more environmentally friendly options.

 Disposing of fluorescent lamps

 Queensland Health advises disposing of fluorescent lamps in the regular waste bin is a suitable option.
 The small amounts of mercury used in these new lamps makes the recovery of mercury difficult and expensive.
 People who would like to use a more environmentally friendly method of disposal can drop the lamps at one of council’s following resource and recovery centres: Beerwah RRC, Buderim RRC, Caloundra RRC or Nambour RRC.
 There is a $1 charge per lamp or fluorescent tube for domestic customers and a $2 charge per lamp or fluorescent tube for commercial customers.
 These charges cover the cost of a contractor collecting and recycling the fluorescent lamps in an environmentally responsible way.

-Do not place CFL's or fluorescent tubes in the recycling bin as they can break and contaminate other recyclables.
+Never place CFLs or fluorescent tubes in the recycling bin as they will break during collection or processing and contaminate other recyclables.

 Recycling fluorescent lamps